 This is why you need a conveyancing solicitor you can rely on.
 Our conveyancing solicitors in the UK can handle the entire property transaction for you, including all of the necessary checks and searches to ensure there will be no hidden surprises after the deal has gone through.

 We can also handle everything related to the contracts of sale, ensuring your interests are protected, as well as processing the financial side of the transaction, ensuring the money changes hands at exactly the right time, allowing the transaction to progress smoothly.

 We hold the Conveyancing Quality Mark and have helped thousands of people make the move from one property to another.
-We pride ourselves on providing an efficient and streamlined service to clients all over the World.
+We pride ourselves on providing a fast, cost-effective, modern conveyancing service to clients all over the world.

 What is Conveyancing?

 Conveyancing is the legal side of buying and selling real property, such as houses or land.
 It involves a number of different aspects, including:

 - Liaising with many different parties – the representative or solicitor for the other party to the transaction, estate agents, surveyors, mortgage lenders and banks, sometimes leasehold managing agents and freehold landlords.

 - Investigating the legal title to property, to ensure that the seller has the right to sell it.